Revisit hits from Lloyd Cole’s brief period as a British pop star in the mid- and late 1980s and you may be shocked at how fresh they still sound.

 Singing, at 58, the hits he made as a young man isn’t as difficult as one might imagine.

 “I’m lucky in that I wrote quite a few songs in my 20s and 30s from the point of view of older people,” Cole said.
 “I was sort of obsessed with getting old when I was younger.
 There is something bittersweet and ironic about being onstage and singing about a washed-up 55 year old now that I am 58.”
+A little popular

 For quite a while now, Cole has sustained his career by being “a little bit popular in a lot of places.”